oeco/jeo/README.md

 #mappress
 v0.7.7beta

+MapPress WordPress Theme acts as a geojournalism platform which allows news organizations, bloggers and NGOs to publish news stories as layers of information on digital maps.
+With MapPress, creating the interaction between data layers and contextual information is much more intuitive and interactive.
+The theme is ready for multilingual content and facilitates the publishing tasks.

+You can post geotagged stories and create richly designed pages for each one of the featured stories.
+At same time, by simply imputing the ids of layers hosted on MapBox, you can manage sophisticated maps without loosing perfomance, add legends directly with HTML and set the map paramethers.
+All direct at the WordPress dashboard.

+MapPress wants to help journalists and NGOs to improve storytelling with maps.
+Creating a child theme with all its functionality is easy since it contains all the necessary hooks to customize layouts and data visualization.

 ## Mix and visualize your MapBox maps with WordPress
 Download the file and upload to your `wp-content/themes/` directory, on your [self-hosted WordPress installation](http://codex.wordpress.org/WordPress_Quick_Start_Guide).